 - How to… convergence, non-convergence, computer voting, sticky dots, talking stick, documentation, video…

 The list is also browsable from the monthly archives page that will let you sort posts by thread, subject, author and date.

 - Via web form… Click Here for the OSLIST page where you can join/subscribe and where existing members can adjust settings.

 - Via email message… To subscribe by email, send a message to the following address: email@example.com.
 The subject and content of that email will be ignored.
 You will get a confirmation email almost immediately.
 Just reply to that and you’re IN!

 - To send messages to the list: mailto:firstname.lastname@example.org

-- The Manage Your Subscription page will allow you to manage or unsubscribe a current subscription, or get a reminder of your password.
+- Click on your name on the OSLIST main page to manage or unsubscribe a current subscription, or get a reminder of your password.
 Settings include digest, vacation, and sender confirmations, among other things.

 - You might have a look at Frequently Asked OSLIST Questions, an introduction kept up-to-date by Chris Corrigan

 More lists have started in other languages and regional places

 Genuine Contact offers several email groups, and a website at http://www.genuinecontact.net, filled with resources and archived discussions that are searchable, and related to working with OST and complementary approaches.
 It is open to any Open Space Technology facilitators.
 The international Genuine Contact List is https://groups.google.com/grou